-The proposed method of control is to transition older and higher-emitting engines in the RECLAIM program to newer technology that can meet the NOx emission limits set forth in Rule 1110.2.
+The proposed method of control is to transition older and higher emitting engines in the RECLAIM program to newer technology that can meet the NOx emission limits set forth in Rule 1110.2.
 Low NOx and zero emission technologies are expected to be widely available in the future.
 Low NOx emission technologies include linear generator technology and installation of exhaust controls such as Selective Catalytic Reductions (SCRs).
 In addition, where appropriate, conversion to battery cells and the electrification of engines are other options for owners and operators of these engines.

 As technology is demonstrated to show lower emission potential, outreach to owner and operators will be conducted by the South Coast AQMD.
 As engines are replaced, owners and operators will be encouraged to install cleaner engines.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.